WILLIAM A. MASTERS

 Deep Springs College (1979-81), course credits transferred

 Tufts University (July 2010 – present), Friedman School of Nutrition Science and Policy, Professor (from 7/10) and Chair (7/11-8/14) for the Department of Food and Nutrition Policy, responsible for academic leadership of multidisciplinary graduate programs involving 18 faculty and about 150 students per year.

 Purdue University (December 1991 – June 2010), Department of Agricultural Economics, Associate Head (2/07-6/10) and Professor (4/02-6/10), previously Associate Professor (7/96-4/02) and Assistant Professor (12/91-7/96), with increasing responsibilities over graduate and undergraduate programs.

 Columbia University (September 2003-August 2004), Visiting Professor, School of International and Public Affairs and Interim Executive Director, Earth Institute Center on Globalization and Sustainable Development.
 Led a diversified social-science research program of 8 staff and 20 affiliated faculty.

-Harvard University (January – December 2000), Kennedy School of Government Visiting Scholar, Center for International Development.
+Harvard University (January – December 2000), Kennedy School of Government Visiting Scholar in the Center for International Development

 Stanford University (1985-1991), Graduate Fellow, Teaching and Research Assistant in the Food Research Institute